rackspace/runway/docs/source/cfngin/configuration.rst

 Variables
 ==========

-Variables are values that will be passed into a :ref:`Blueprint` before it is rendered.
+Variables are values that will be passed into a |Blueprint| before it is rendered.
 Variables can be any valid YAML data structure and can leverage :ref:`Lookups <cfngin-lookups>` to expand values at runtime.

 .. _cfngin-yaml: